Warnakala/blender-studio-tools/README.md

 Add-on used by animation, layout, and editorial department to push video files of shot versions to Kitsu.
 It also has features that are not directly related to Kitsu but support certain aspects of the Blender Studio Pipeline.

+**shot-builder** : Add-on used by animators or TDs to build .blend files by pulling in shot data from a production's Kitsu database, by linking characters, sets, and props that are used by a given shot.
+Author: Jeroen Bakker

+**anim-setup** : Sub-module that automates the setup of animation within shot_builder.
 Author: Paul Golter

+Author: Paul Golter
-Maintainers: Francesco Siddi, Demeter Dzadik
+Maintainers: Nick Alberelli, Francesco Siddi, Demeter Dzadik

+---

 ## asset-pipeline